rudresh051/Software-Testing-Resources/ManualTesting/1_TypesOfTesting.md

 We are doing Smoke testing, indirectly we are ensuring that build is installed
 properly or not.

-It is a High Level testing.
+**It is a High Level testing.**
+It is also called and wide testing.
+This is a shallow and wide testing.
+This can be done by both developers and testers.

-Types of Smoke testing
+**Types of Smoke testing**
 Formal Smoke Testing  - we document the bug
 Informal Smoke Tesing - we don't document anything

 ### Sanity Testing
-Sanity Testing is a deep and narrow Testing.
+Sanity Testing is a **deep and narrow Testing**.
+Here we do both positive and negative testing.
+**This testing is done in detail.**
+We are taking more time here.
 It is usually for done when Tester finds a bug and developer has fixed it, we do sanity testing to make sure that other features are working by Testing thoroughly, we test each and every feature and check data flow and end to end features - this is how we do deep testing.
+This time we have more clarity on features

 Sanity Testing is done for **stable** builds.

+### Retesting
+When developers fix the bug , we need to do mandatory retesting.
+It can happen that developers has not fixed the bug or fixed some other bug.

 ### Adhoc testing(Negative, Out of box, random testing)
 Testing the application or software randomly without looking into requirements is